guanhuaw/DeepMAGiC/README.md

 ## Introduction

-This project aims to generate multiple conventional clinical MRI contrasts from multi-echo input (MDME), using a multi-task conditional GAN.
+This project aims to generate multiple conventional clinical MRI contrasts from multi-echo sequences (MDME), using a multi-task conditional GAN.

-The submission, titled 'Synthesize High-quality Multi-contrast Magnetic Resonance Imaging from Multi-echo Acquisition Using Multi-task Deep Generative Model' has been accepted by IEEE Transactions on Medical Imaging (TMI).
+The method is detailed in '[Synthesize High-quality Multi-contrast Magnetic Resonance Imaging from Multi-echo Acquisition Using Multi-task Deep Generative Model](https://ieeexplore.ieee.org/document/9063444)' .

 ## Dependencies

 The code should work for environment with PyTorch 0.4+.
-A tested conda environment file has been added (not minimum).
+A tested Anaconda environment file has been added (not minimum).

 ## Usage